stevekinney/stevekinney.net/src/courses/figma/shared-styles.md

 ## Advantages in Responsive and Adaptive Design

 In responsive and adaptive design, Shared Styles play a crucial role by ensuring that elements adapt consistently across different screen sizes and layouts.
 This consistency is key to a seamless user experience, regardless of the device or platform.

-## Conclusion

-Shared Styles in Figma are essential for any design team looking to enhance efficiency, ensure consistency, and streamline collaboration.
-By leveraging this powerful feature, you can maintain a cohesive design system, reduce repetitive tasks, and focus on creativity and innovation.